jbharrell/intellij-jcr-plugin/README.md

 is already unpacked), and select unpack xml.
 This creates folders and .content.xml files for the inner nodes of the xml file.
 After doing so, you will probably want to delete the original xml file.

+Vault export will fail with an error if any of the files that would be exported already exist.
+On the other hand, vault import will delete all the content under the node you're importing to, and then copy over the new content.

 Known issues